EarthLink: A Self-Evolving AI Agent System for Climate Science

 Description of the image

-Multi-level evaluation of EarthLink on a number of core climate analysis tasks.
-(A) Level 1: Multisphere statistical feature comparison.
-EarthLink conducts diagnostic analyses across domains by comparing the CMIP6 simulation of climatological features, such as spatial patterns and variabilities with observations.
-Examples include seasonal cycles of precipitation, cloud radiative effects, global temperature change, ocean heat content (OHC) timeseries, Arctic mean climatology, 20°C isotherm depth, Antarctic surface albedo, and runoff patterns.
-(B) Level 2: Mechanistic diagnosis.
-EarthLink estimates scenario-driven metrics such as equilibrium climate sensitivity (ECS) and transient climate response (TCR), demonstrating its ability to extract relevant datasets and implement standard diagnostic methods.
-(C) Level 3: Physical process diagnosis.
-The platform performs advanced analyses such as ENSO diversity classification and period detection, displaying emergent capacity in physical reasoning and chain-of-thought synthesis.
-(D) Differentiated task scorecard.
-The system’s performance across evaluation tasks is summarized, highlighting relative strengths in planning, coding, and visualization.
-Note that most of the image elements in (A-C) are directly produced by EarthLink, and the others are only slightly adjusted in layout.
+Multi-level evaluation of EarthLink on a number of core climate analysis tasks. a, Level 1: Multicomponent statistical feature comparison.
+EarthLink conducts diagnostic analyses across domains by comparing the CMIP6 simulation of climatological features, such as spatial patterns and variabilities, with observations.
+Examples include seasonal cycles of precipitation, cloud radiative effects, global temperature change, ocean heat content (OHC) timeseries, 20°C isotherm depth, Arctic ice climatology, Antarctic surface albedo, and runoff. b, Level 2: Mechanistic diagnosis.
+EarthLink estimates scenario-driven metrics such as equilibrium climate sensitivity (ECS) and transient climate response (TCR), demonstrating its ability to extract relevant datasets and implement standard diagnostic methods. c, Level 3: Physical process diagnosis.
+The system performs advanced analyses such as ENSO diversity classification and period detection, displaying emergent capacity in physical reasoning and chain-of-thought synthesis.
+Note that most of the image elements are directly produced by EarthLink, and the others are only slightly adjusted in layout.

 Description of the image